rashomon-gh/tailwatch/README.md

 # Tailwatch

-Tailwatch is a network-aware daemon that automatically disables Tailscale when connected to specific networks—either when connected to WiFi SSID "tue-wpa2" or when using an ethernet connection.
+Tailwatch is a network-aware daemon that automatically disables Tailscale when connected to specific networks—either when connected to a specific WiFi SSID or when using an ethernet connection.
 When these conditions no longer apply, it automatically re-enables Tailscale.
 The daemon polls NetworkManager every 2 seconds and includes a debounce delay to prevent rapid toggling.

 **Tested on Fedora 43 only.**